 The best types of contracts will be written in both Chinese and English on the same pages (so you don’t sign a Chinese version and English version separately).
 They should be written in proper English and they should clearly outline all hours, bonuses and salary.
 There should be no points where the contract leaves “possibilities for more hours”.

 It should clearly state the maximum required working hours and the minimum salary as well as any bonuses and living allowances you are entitled to.
 Stay away from contracts that sound vague, require too many hours or leave too much up to the discretion of the employer. (ie: more hours required by teacher if needed).

-Typical contracts will be for 1 year minimum, require 15-30 hours/week, offer living allowance, flight reimbursement, completion bonuses, medical insurance, retention bonuses, free Chinese lessons and a competitive salary (see below).
+Typical contracts will be for 1 year minimum, require 15-30 hours/week, offer a living allowance, flight reimbursement, completion bonuses, medical insurance, retention bonuses, free Chinese lessons and a competitive salary (see below).

 If you have a bad feeling about a contract, or you are unable to contact a foreign teacher associated with the school, look elsewhere.
-There are plenty other contracts waiting for you to sign.
+There are plenty of other contracts waiting for you to sign.

 How many hours will I work when teaching English in China?

-Typically, teachers in China are required to work between 15-30 hours per week total.
+Typically, teachers in China are required to work between 15-30 hours per week in total.
 Many schools require minimal teaching hours, while the rest is made up with “office time”.
 A contract that includes office hours is not a bad option because it often gives teachers time to write lesson plans and mark tests (time usually unpaid in other contracts).